invisionmediagroups/cstate/README.md

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/cstate/example)

-This sets up cState with its default settings from the [the example repository](https://github.com/cstate/example) repo.
+This sets up cStatus with its default settings from the [the example repository](https://github.com/cstate/example) repo.

 If you cloned the example repository and want to use that newly forked repo, click the 'New site from Git' button in the user dashboard.